 Helping You Get Treated By A Qualified Medical Professional

 All injuries are unique and affect people in different ways.
 We are familiar with many different types of workplace injuries and will make sure that you get to a medical professional who can help you with your specific injury.
-Our attorneys, and entire legal team, can provide good recommendations for you case.
+Our attorneys, and the entire legal team, can provide good recommendations for your case.

 Suffering From An On-the-Job Injury?
 Turn To Our Law Firm.

 Please contact our lawyers to schedule a free initial consultation at 651-333-3636.
 We can be reached 24/7 with our after-hours answering service and are available to schedule consultations to meet your convenience.
 If your injury prevents you from visiting our staff in the office, we are happy to make home, hospital and off-site consultations by appointment.